bonsaibauer/enshrouded_server_docker/README.md

 > Start fast, stay stable, and spend your time playing instead of fixing server drama.
 >
 > 🧠 **Supervisor Foundation Credit**
 > The Supervisor-based core approach in this project is based on ideas from [`mornedhels/enshrouded-server`](https://github.com/mornedhels/enshrouded-server).
-Big respect for the groundwork.
+Special thanks for laying the groundwork.

 ![Enshrouded Server Docker Banner](images/banner.png)